Paris Basketball

 Paris Basketball is a French professional basketball club based in Paris.
-The club currently plays in the LNB Élite, the first division of basketball in France, and the EuroLeague since 2024–25.
+The club currently plays in the LNB Élite, the first division of basketball in France, since 2021 and in the EuroLeague, the first division of basketball in Europe, since 2024.

 Founded in 2018, Paris plays its home games at the Adidas Arena.
-Three years after its establishment, Paris promoted to the first-level LNB Pro A for the first time, in 2021.
+Three years after its establishment, Paris was promoted to the first-level LNB Élite, then known as LNB Pro A, for the first time, in 2021.
 In 2024, the team won the Leaders Cup and the 2023–24 EuroCup titles, and one year later they won the club's first French championship title and the French Cup.

 History

+Early history (2018–2022)

 The club started as a project to bring a big basketball club to the city of Paris, led by David Kahn, former director of the Minnesota Timberwolves of the National Basketball Association (NBA).
 In July 2018, the creation of the professional club was announced.
 At the revealing, the ambitions were to be a team in the EuroLeague, the highest-level European league, by 2022.
 The future home arena of the team would be an arena in Quartier de La Chapelle, that was constructed for the 2024 Olympics.
 The team immediately entered the LNB Pro B, the national second-tier league, as the club bought the licence of HTV Basket.
 The club would play its home games in the Halle Georges Carpentier, waiting for the construction of the Paris Arena II.

 The team began in the Pro B under head coach Jean-Cristophe "JC" Prat, who developed an effective style of play, which showcased young players such as Ismaël Kamagate, Juhann Begarin and Dustin Sleva.

-In the 2020–21 season, Paris finished in the second place in the LNB Pro B championship and thus were promoted to the LNB Pro A for the first time in club history.
+In the 2020–21 season, Paris finished in the second place in the LNB Pro B championship and thus were promoted to LNB Pro A for the first time in club history.
 During that season, rapper Sheck Wes also played for the team for three games while coming off the bench for Paris.